neilmshah/flixMovieViewer-iOS/README.md

 The following **stretch** features are implemented:

 - [x] User can tap a poster in the collection view to see a detail screen of that movie (+3pts)
-- [ ] In the detail view, when the user taps the poster, a new screen is presented modally where they can view the trailer (+3pts)
 - [x] Customize the navigation bar (+1pt)
-- [ ] List in any optionals you didn't finish from last week (+1-3pts)
-- ...
-- ...

-The following **additional** features are implemented:

-- [x] List anything else that you can get done to improve the app functionality!
-- Added pullToRefresh on SuperHero view
+- [x] Added pullToRefresh on SuperHero view
-- Added Search Bar to SuperHero View
+- [x] Added Search Bar to SuperHero View

-Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.

 ## Video Walkthrough